BitKnitting/FHmonitor/docs/FHmonitor.rst

 calibrate_current
 ~~~~~~~~~~~~~~~~~
-calibrate_current Instead similar in concept to calibrate_voltage.
+`calibrate_current <https://github.com/BitKnitting/FHmonitor/blob/master/FHmonitor/command_line.py#L142>`_ is similar in concept to calibrate_voltage.
 Instead of using voltage readings, current readings are used.
 The
 CT can be plugged into either of the CT plugs on the meter.
 We use a test wire assembly to read the current
 of a device (for example a lamp) using a CT.